AnnaRogers04/SMGQuarry/Development_Journal.md

 ![Cage fin](https://github.com/user-attachments/assets/e5838225-911f-4db4-ae78-960ef4ad5d3f)

 Figure 10 shows a final image of the cell with textures, I added the assets and textures for all of the cell area and polished that off myself.
 In this scene the cage asset itself has unreal metal materials added to them which i think worked really well in the lighting for this area in general.
 The room is covered in the same texture which due to shadows and lighting looks different from different angles, this was really useful for as the artists didn't need too make wall and floor textures.

 ### New Approaches
 For this game I thought raycasting would be the best for the interaction.
 However after testing the raycasting alongside begin overlap I decided a trigger box was better for this scenario.
 It was interesting to learn as implementing a trigger box is a lot more visual then in unity.
 I also used Unreal addons like Fab and metahumans.
 Although I didn't important anything from fab it was useful to be able to look at everything.
-However, I did import metahumans made by my artists.
-They took a while to import (30ish mins per character and we had 2) but they weren't difficult to import at all.
+However, I did import metahumans made by my artists (MetaHuman Creator, s.d.).
+They took a while to import (30ish mins per character and I had 2) but they weren't difficult to import at all.

 ### Testing
 When testing the game, the group came to the conclusion that the UI system, walk keys and puzzle elements (more complex) need to be more interactive.
 Some screens were timed and you couldn't exit until the timer had finished.
 For people that picked up on what they needed to do quickly this took away from the experience.
 Making obvious puzzle hints and a potential bigger area could help with this.
 This feedback was very informative for me to perfect this game and has pushed me outside my comfort zone.
 To overcome this I used a variety of sources from teacher support, peer support and videos to inform and improve my work.
 Responding to this feedback I discussed to my group the changes that needed to be made, and delegated roles to each member to allow everyone to have a direction on what they needed to do.
-Upon doing this we've been able to correct and further improve the game to make the experience more immersive and allow the player a greater experience
+Upon doing this I've been able to correct and further improve the game to make the experience more immersive and allow the player a greater experience

 ### Technical Difficulties
-During the game progress there were several technical issues, the mains ones being the Password system and the QTE (quick time event) system.
+During the game progress there were several technical issues, the mains ones being the Password system and the QTE system (Tap Key System (QTE) in Unreal Engine 5 (Tutorial), 2022).
 While the password was functional before the game test you could put in any code as long as you used all 4 numbers and it would work, this was a major flaw as well as not being able to back out of the screen.
 These were fixed and I have provided documentation sources which I looked at while trying to get this to work.
 The QTE system had an issue when transferring to main which glitched some variables, I had to go through and recheck the variables and replace the broken ones to fix this issue.
 It also clashed with other blueprints that had been added to the BP_ThirdPersonCharacter and didn't like it when I pushed to main.
 I tried different settings on the merge conflicts to attempt to keep all the blueprints working, in the end I had to remake my QTE system as that was less important at the time then the whole camera system that kept breaking.

 ## Outcomes